 - It will give the language specialists the right context for their translations

-Place the content at the center of your localization project and everything else will fall into place.
+Place the content at the centre of your localization project and everything else will fall into place.

 Ask the customer to deliver you a list of the SEO words used in the source text.
 If your customer is a large company with an SEO department, ask them to deliver you the SEO words list with translations in the target languages.